niketshah11/hello-world/README.md

 # hello-world
 =====
-There is a geeky world out there
+There is a geeky world out there, better get yourself started